kevin218/Eureka/docs/source/ecf.rst

 vmin
 ''''
 Optional.
 Sets the vmin of the color bar for Figure 3101.
+Defaults to 0.97.

 vmax
 ''''
 Optional.
 Sets the vmax of the color bar for Figure 3101.
+Defaults to 1.03.

+time_axis
+'''''''''
+Optional.
+Determines whether the time axis in Figure 3101 is along the y-axis ('left') or the x-axis ('bottom').
+Defaults to 'left'.

 testing_S3
 ''''''''''